WAFP Foundation

 Travel Awards

-National Conference of Constituency Leaders (NCCL) – Travel Award (Kansas City, Missouri)
+National Conference of Constituency Leaders (NCCL) – Travel Award (Kansas City, MO)

-Family Medicine Advocacy Summit – Travel Award to Washington, D.C.
+Family Medicine Advocacy Summit – Travel Award (Washington, DC)

-This award pays travel expenses and registration for one resident to attend the AAFP Summit in Washington, DC.
-During this two-day event — held each spring — attendees learn about the legislative process, hear the current priorities for family medicine, practice general advocacy skills, and meet members of Washington State’s congressional delegation.
-Find more information here.
+Travel expenses and registration for one resident to attend AAFP's two-day event.
+Attendees hear the current nationwide priorities for family medicine, practice advocacy skills, and meet with members and staff from Washington’s congressional delegation.
+Learn more here.
+Apply by March 31, 2026.

-Two travel Awards of $1,000 for family medicine residents to attend the AAFP National Conference held every summer in Kansas City, MO.
-Resident attendees participate in the concurrently held Resident Congress.
-This is an advocacy and leadership opportunity for one resident Delegate and one Alternate resident Delegate from each state.
-These individuals attend all business sessions, represent the resident in their state before the congress, and vote in the elections.
-Find more information here!
+Awards of $1,000 for family medicine residents to attend FUTURE and participate in the concurrently held Resident Congress.
+This is an advocacy and leadership opportunity for one resident delegate and one alternate resident delegate to attend all business sessions, represent Washington state residents, and vote in the elections.
+Learn more here!
+Apply by May 5, 2026.

 Scholarship